Hôtel de Besenval: The Hôtel de Besenval: In the service of Franco-Swiss diplomacy – already in Besenval's time

-State rooms: Representation and film location
+State apartments: Representation and film location

 It was in 1782, when the architect Alexandre-Théodore Brongniart transformed the Grand cabinet at the Hôtel de Besenval into what was then a novelty: A dining room in the neoclassical style, painted in mint green and decorated with overdoor reliefs imitating the decorative style of Pompei and Herculaneum.
 One showing the Dance of The Bacchae, the other the Toilette of Venus.
-The Baron de Besenval was a pioneer of what is now called gastrodiplomacy.
-Like his contemporary Charles Maurice de Talleyrand-Périgord, Prince de Benevento et de Talleyrand, the baron was also convinced that diplomacy goes through the stomach.
+The Baron de Besenval can be regarded as a pioneer of what is now known as gastrodiplomacy.
+Like his contemporary Charles Maurice de Talleyrand-Périgord, Prince de Benevento et de Talleyrand, the baron believed that the way to successful diplomacy is through the stomach.

-The layout and the decoration of the vestibule and the four state rooms, the Salon de la tapisserie, the Salon des perroquets, the Salon des ministres (Chambre du maître) and the dining room, have changed little since the time of the Baron de Besenval, when he received tout-Paris – including royalty – at the Hôtel de Besenval.
-The designs of the architects Pierre-Alexis Delamair and Alexandre-Théodore Brongniart are still predominant, especially when it comes to the wood panelling, although later revisions and additions were made in the corresponding styles.
-These rooms are still decorated in the styles of their time: Régence, Louis XV, Louis XVI and Neoclassicism.
+The layout and the decoration of the vestibule and the four state apartments, the Salon de la tapisserie, the Salon des perroquets, the Salon des ministres (Chambre du maître) and the dining room, have changed little since the time of the Baron de Besenval, when he received tout-Paris – including royalty – at the Hôtel de Besenval.
+The designs of the architects Pierre-Alexis Delamair and Alexandre-Théodore Brongniart are still predominant, especially when it comes to wood panelling, although later revisions and additions were made in the corresponding styles.
+During the time of the Baron de Besenval, wood panelling was less dominant in some of the state apartments, except in the dining room.
+The wall sections between the wainscoting, trumeau mirrors and overdoors were covered in damask.
+Even today, the rooms are still decorated in the styles of their time: Régence, Louis XV, Louis XVI and Neoclassicism.

-"Well, I will come to your place for dinner, and you know that it will be with great pleasure."
+"I shall come to your house for dinner, and you may be assured it will give me the greatest pleasure."